yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Column
      - Description
    * - ModuleID
-     - The internal identifer for the problem component.
+     - The internal identifier for the problem component.
    * - PartID
      - For a component that contains multiple problems, the internal identifier for each problem.
 Blank for components that contain a single problem.
    * - ValueID
-     - The internal identifer of the answer choice for checkbox, dropdown, and multiple choice problems.
-Blank for numerical input and text input problems.
+     - The internal identifier of the answer choice for Checkboxes, Dropdown, and Multiple Choice problems.
+Blank for Numerical Input, Text Input, and Math Expression Input problems.
    * - AnswerValue
-     - The text label of the answer choice for checkbox, dropdown, and multiple choice problems.
-The value entered by the student for numerical input and text input problems.
+     - The text label of the answer choice for Checkboxes, Dropdown, and Multiple Choice problems.
+The value entered by the student for Numerical Input, Text Input, and Math Expression Input problems.
    * - Variant
-     - For problems that use problem randomization features, contains the unique identifier of this variant for the problem-answer combination.
-Blank for problems that do not use randomization.
+     - For problems that use problem randomization, contains the unique identifier for a variant of the problem.
+Blank for problems that do not use problem randomization.
    * - Problem Display Name
      - The **Display Name** defined for the problem.
    * - Question
-     - The text label that appears above the answer choices or the text entry field for the problem.
+     - The label for accessibility that appears above the answer choices or the text entry field for the problem.
 In Studio's Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
    * - Correct Answer
      - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
    * - Count
-     - The number of times that all students entered or selected this answer for the problem.
+     - The number of times that all students entered or selected this answer for the problem or problem variant.
 Each student contributes a maximum of one to this count, even if a student uses multiple attempts to provide the same answer.

 .. _Download_Answer_Distributions: